DOLfYN Module

 val (nan or numeric) – Specifies the value to set the bad values to.
 Default is numpy.nan

-beam_angle (int) – ADCP beam inclination angle.
+beam_angle (int) – ADCP beam inclination angle in degrees.
 Default = dataset.attrs[‘beam_angle’]

 inplace (bool) – When True the existing data object is modified.
 When False a copy is returned.
 Default = False